instoppabile/buy-and-renew/readme.md

 ---

-## Future Improvements
+## Website
-- Add support for **configurable marketplace fees**.
-- Integration with more marketplaces.
-- Event logging for better on-chain traceability.
+-  Visit https://bns.one for more features

 ---